A Minimal Methanol Backstop: Frequently Asked Questions

 The main differences between the scenarios is the use of fuels for backup electricity and heat.

-30. What if green methanol were imported?
+36. What if green methanol were imported?

-Figure 16: Minimal methanol economy sensitivities
+Figure 18: Minimal methanol backstop sensitivities

-In the minimal methanol scenario, 619 TWh/a of 1550 TWh/a total methanol is imported:
+In the minimal methanol scenario, 457 TWh/a of 1222 TWh/a total methanol is imported:

-Figure 17: Energy balances for sensitivity with green imports
+Figure 19: Energy balances for sensitivity with green imports

 Since the sustainability of carbon sources abroad cannot be guaranteed, it was assumed that direct air capture was used to source the carbon dioxide.
 This makes the methanol more expensive.
 Some sites in Europe can compete with these imports, because they have both biogenic carbon dioxide and cheap hydrogen.